zulhilmizainuddin/multipart-download/README.md

 If the `numOfConnections` parameter is not provided, a single connection will be used.

+If the `writeToBuffer` parameter is set to `true`, the downloaded file will be written into a buffer.

 If the `saveDirectory` parameter is provided, the downloaded file will be saved to the `saveDirectory`.
-If the `saveDirectory` parameter is not provided, the downloaded file will not be saved.

 If the `fileName` parameter is provided, the downloaded file will be renamed to `fileName`.
 If the `fileName` parameter is not provided, the downloaded file will maintain its original file name.